intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 </manifest>
 ```

 If your application's targeting Android 6.0 (API 23) or higher, you'll want to use the new permissions model which request permissions at runtime rather than during the installation process.
-It's important to request the permission either during the application startup or when the location layer gets initialized.
-[PermissionsManager](/android/maps/overview/#telemetry-opt-out) is a utility offered as part of the Mapbox Java SDK package inside of the Maps SDK.
+It's important to request the permission either during the application startup or when the location layer gets initialized. [`PermissionsManager`](/android/maps/overview/#telemetry-opt-out) is a utility offered as part of the Mapbox Java SDK package inside of the Maps SDK.
 It streamlines the permission request process.

 ### Lifecycles
 It's important to include the location layer `onStart()` and `onStop()` lifecycle events in their respective activity methods.
 This prevents memory leaks from occurring and reduces battery consumption.
 The plugin has support for the new `LifecycleObserver` APIs, by adding the plugin as a lifecycle observer in your activity, you won't need to handle the lifecycles manually.

 ## Add the location layer
 You'll need to pass in both a `MapView` and `MapboxMap` object to initialize the Location Layer Plugin.
-Depending on whether or not you'd like the plugin to track the user's location automatically or not, you can either use a default `LocationEngine`, pass in your own or `null`.
+Depending on whether you'd like the plugin to track the user's location automatically or not, you can either use a default `LocationEngine`, pass in your own or `null`.

 {{
 <CodeLanguageToggle id="add-location-layer" />